Kris Carr

 Heal.

-When we accept ourselves exactly as we are, in exactly this moment, we shift from living for tomorrow to appreciating today.
+When we accept ourselves exactly as we are, in exactly this moment, we shift from living for tomorrow to appreciating today and all of the wonderful things that come with it.
 Acceptance heals.
 Rejection harms.
 Nurture and nourish yourself.
-Here’s how.
+Here’s how to put this acceptance into practice:

 • Develop a connection to spirit